RajLabMSSM/MiGASti/README.md

 - [Expression of pre-selected markers specific for culturing](https://rajlabmssm.github.io/MiGASti/docs/20210217_Markers_homeostatic.html).
 Boxplots with TPM expression of genes that are expected to go down after culturing based on the literature.
 - [Expression of pre-selected markers specific for stimulated conditions](https://rajlabmssm.github.io/MiGASti/docs/20210217_Markers_allstims.html).
 Boxplots with TPM expression for genes that respond to specific stimuli and heatmap with all markers combined.
 - [Expression of pre-selected markers specific for TNFa stimulation](https://rajlabmssm.github.io/MiGASti/docs/20210225_Markers_TNFa.html).
 Boxplots with genes that respond to TNFa in cultured monocytes (effect most striking after 24h).
 - [Expression of pre-selected markers for apoptosis/cell death](https://rajlabmssm.github.io/MiGASti/docs/20210224_Markers_apoptotic.html).
-Boxplots with TPM expression of genes that are involved in apoptotic processes.
+Boxplots with TPM expression of genes that are involved in apoptotic processes (CASP3; specific)
 - [Expression of pre-selected neurotransmitter markers](https://rajlabmssm.github.io/MiGASti/docs/20210304_Markers_neurotransmitters.html).
 Boxplots with TPM expression of genes that are involved neurotransmitter activity.
-- [Expression of microglia markers](https://rajlabmssm.github.io/MiGASti/docs/20210604_Markers_braincells.html).
+- [Expression of brain markers](https://rajlabmssm.github.io/MiGASti/docs/20210604_Markers_braincells.html).
 Expression of microglia, astrocyte, oligodendrocyte, neuron markers in all samples
 - [Expression of myeloid markers](https://rajlabmssm.github.io/MiGASti/docs/20210604_Markers_myeloid.html).
 Expression of monocyte, macrophage and microglia markers in all samples.
+- [Mitochondrial_genes](https://rajlabmssm.github.io/MiGASti/docs/20210511_mitochondrial_genes.html).
+Percentage of mitochondrial genes in total dataset after filtering out lowly expressed genes (< 1 in 50% of the samples).

 6. DEG analysis (with only cultured samples)
 - [DESeq2_GFM_subset](https://rajlabmssm.github.io/MiGASti/docs/20210217_DiffExpression_GFM.html).
 DESeq2 analysis of GFM samples: unstimulated samples (baseline) compared to LPS and IFNy stimulation seperatly.